 - Valid Kansas Drivers License Required.
 Must meet Driver Qualification standards as set forth in Sedgwick County's Fleet Vehicle Operation and Usage policy (R#225-1999).

 - Must pass FBI/KBI/LOCAL background check, polygraph, psychological testing, and pre-employment urine drug screen.

 - Must pass written exam and phsycial agility test

 This position may be filled or closed to further application without notice.

-If you pass the written test you will be required to complete the Physical Agility Test which is as follows:
+If you pass the written test you will be required to schedule an appointment to complete the Physical Agility Test which is as follows:

 Sedgwick County is proud to be an Equal Opportunity Employer.

 It is the policy of Sedgwick County not to discriminate in its programs or services provided to the general public, including employment and all other activities, on the basis of race, color, religion, national origin, citizenship, sex, age, disability, veteran status or any other similarly protected status.
 Sedgwick County is committed to making the application, interview, and pre-employment testing process accessible to persons with disabilities.
 If you wish to volunteer information regarding any special assistance you may need, please notify Crissy Magee, Sedgwick County ADA Coordinator by phone (316) 660-7056, TDD (Kansas Relay at 711 or 800-766-3777), or email at email@example.com.
 Do not send resumes or application status request or employment questions to this email or phone number.
 This information is provided only for those requiring ADA assistance.
 Applications must be submitted on www.hrepartners.com.
 You will be contacted should the department feel that you are a qualified candidate.

 Sedgwick County will prohibit the hiring of spouses and/or immediate family members within the same department, but not within the County structure.